-- Whenever you solve an exercise, use git add <filename> to add all relevant files to the staging area. - Commit the relevant files with git commit -m "Your commit message". - Push the changes to the remote repository with git push -u origin master
+- Work on solving the assignment exercises. - Whenever you solve an exercise, use git add <filename> to add all relevant files to the staging area. - Commit the relevant files with git commit -m "Your commit message". - Push the changes to the remote repository with git push origin master

-The projects are usually due on the next Thursday by midnight.
-You should push the full contents of your project folder to GitHub before then, and it should include a report.pdf file.
-More instructions are on the README.md file of each project.
+The assignments are due on August 11th by 11 pm.
+You should push the full contents of your assignments folder to GitHub before then, and it should include a report.pdf file for each of the assignments.